symphoniesboreales/symphoniesboreales/content/en/understanding-symphonies.md

 {{< figure src="/img/Foret_equienne.png" width="500" class="img-responsive" caption="Schematic representation of an even-aged forest" >}}

 Schematic representation of an even-aged forest.
--The most severe natural disturbances, such as forest fire, often result in the death of all trees in the impacted forests.
+- The most severe natural disturbances, such as forest fire, often result in the death of all trees in the impacted forests.
--Seeds from species adapted to such disturbances settle and germinate, soon afterward.
+- Seeds from species adapted to such disturbances settle and germinate, soon afterward.
 Free from the competition, their annual growth is often higher.
 - These newborn trees appear relatively at the same time; therefore, they are all around the same age.
 We use the term ‘’even-aged’’ to name this type of forest.
 This forest is not yet considered to be ‘’old-growth’’.